Skip navigation

 Find out About Medical Care Where you are Going

-Have a name, phone number, and address of a doctor where you are going.
-Do not go to areas that do not have good medical care.
+Have a name, phone number, and address of a provider where you are going.
+Do not go to areas that do not have good and accessible medical care.

 Bring enough medicine, even some extra.
 Bring copies of your recent medical records with you.

-Contact your oxygen company and find out if they can provide oxygen in the city you are traveling to.
+Contact your oxygen company and find out if they can provide oxygen in the area to which you are traveling.

 Other Travel Tips